FINALLY - the Truth about Plastics & the Environment

 - Most littering behavior—81%–occurred with notable intent.
 This included dropping (54%), flick/fling of the item (20%), and other littering with notable intent (7%).

 What does this mean?
 The conclusion is clear.
 People are responsible for dropping the litter and 81% of the time, it’s intentional.
 You can literally watch them do it on purpose.
 Of course, these are the same people blaming plastics for the litter problem.
 They are not honest enough to look themselves in the mirror and admit where the real problem lies.
 Instead, they drop the litter on purpose and then blame the litter.
 What is the consequence?
 People are pushing to ban plastics, conclusively proven to be the greenest option, when the problem lies with human behavior.
 As mentioned elsewhere, replacing plastics with other materials does about 4x more harm than the plastic does and creates 4x more litter as well.
 Is that what you want?
+How do we change human behaviour?
+First, education for children.
+For adults I would suggest heavy fines that escalate with every violation.
+Fines combined with humiliating punishment such as having to clean up trash in your own street in front of your neighbours while wearing a fluorescent orange vest saying “Litterer” would probably be highly effective.

 As mentioned, plastics are 13% of solid municipal waste.
 It has also been pointed out that building rubble is a huge contributor to solid waste but is not included in municipal waste numbers.
 The book Rubbish! states that paper, cardboard and rubble account for 50% of all solids in a landfill.
 This means that plastics are about 10% of the solids in a landfill.
 What other waste sources are there?
 Well, industrial waste is not included in the EPA numbers.
 How much industrial waste is there?
 I was shocked to learn that although no-one has a really solid number, it is generally said that municipal waste is about 3% of all waste whereas industrial waste accounts for the other 97%.
-This means that plastic waste is probably under 1% of all waste.
+This means that plastic waste is less than 0.5% of all waste.
 Why are we focusing 100% of our attention and money on plastics?
 While reducing waste is a worthy goal, we will not make any real impact as long as we keep ignoring the other 99% of the problem!

 Plastics Reduce Waste Helping the Environment